VictorLeP/victorlep.github.io/_publications/epz-inference-attacks.md

 bibtex: |
     @inproceedings{Dhondt2022EPZInferenceAttacks,
-     author = {Dhondt, Karel and Le Pochat, Victor and Voulimeneas, Alexios and Joosen, Wouter and Volckaert, Stijn}, title = {A Run a Day Won’t Keep the Hacker Away: Inference Attacks on Endpoint Privacy Zones in Fitness Tracking Social Networks}, booktitle = {2022 ACM Conference on Computer and Communications Security}, series = {CCS '22},
+     author = {Dhondt, Karel and Le Pochat, Victor and Voulimeneas, Alexios and Joosen, Wouter and Volckaert, Stijn}, title = {A Run a Day Won't Keep the Hacker Away: Inference Attacks on Endpoint Privacy Zones in Fitness Tracking Social Networks}, booktitle = {2022 ACM Conference on Computer and Communications Security}, series = {CCS '22},
      year = 2022,